 one of the more important indicators of value for closely regulated public utilities.
 The general practice of the California Public Utilities Commission (CPUC) and most other regulatory agencies is to use historical or original cost less depreciation (with various adjustments) as the rate base.
 The regulatory agencies establish a rate base and a rate of return; utilities are permitted to earn at this established rate on the rate base.

-(SAPD Analysis, p.
-6; citing UVM, p.
+(UVM, p.
 1. Emphasis added.)

 Respondent also notes that Property Tax Rule 8, subdivision (a), indicates the CEA value indicator is appropriate to use when the property has "an established income stream...," and here, Petitioner has an established income stream.
-(SAPD Analysis, p.
-7.)

 Respondent states that consistent with the relevant HCLD and CEA value indicator authorities and considerations, and Petitioner being a utility, rate regulated by the CPUC, Respondent considered HCLD to be the most reliable indicator of value, placing 75 percent reliance on the indicator.
-(SAPD Analysis, p.
-7.)
 Respondent notes that due to Petitioner's significant growth in actual and planned capital expenditures to replace and expand distribution and transmission infrastructure, and to construct and replace generation assets, Petitioner is experiencing "regulatory lag."
-(Ibid.)

 Accordingly, in Respondent's opinion, it is appropriate to weight the CEA value indicator 25 percent to account for regulatory lag in rate adjustment for items on which Petitioner is not currently earning a return.
-(Ibid.)

-Respondent also notes the 75/25 percent reliance on HCLD and CEA respectively is the same reliance used by SAPD to value Petitioner's property in each of the past 12 years, as well as the same reliance Respondent places on the value indicators of other investor-owned, rate-regulated utilities.
-(Ibid.)
-Respondent contends, while Petitioner sees this consistency as a flaw or indication that changes have not been reflected related to the climate, utility industry, and to Petitioner specifically, Respondent asserts Petitioner ignores the fact that a change in weighting is not the sole method by which significant value adjustments can be made to reflect such factors, such as the approximately \$2.6 billion downward adjustment Respondent has already made to account for wildfire risk.
-(Ibid.)
+Respondent also notes the 75/25 percent reliance on HCLD and CEA respectively is the same reliance used by SAPD to value Petitioner's property in each of the past 13 years, as well as the same reliance Respondent places on the value indicators of other investor-owned, rate-regulated utilities.
+Respondent contends, while Petitioner sees this consistency as a flaw or indication that changes have not been reflected related to the climate, utility industry, and to Petitioner specifically, Respondent asserts Petitioner ignores the fact that a change in weighting is not the sole method by which significant value adjustments can be made to reflect such factors, such as the approximately \$2.7 billion downward adjustment Respondent has already made to account for wildfire risk.

 Respondent also notes that Petitioner's assertion that the difference between the HCLD and CEA methods is entirely attributable to economic obsolescence is wholly unsubstantiated.
-(Id. at 8.)
 Further, Respondent notes it is unclear how Petitioner arrived at its requested weighting of the CEA and HCLD indicators.
-(Ibid.)
 Respondent points out that in 2020, Petitioner requested 50 percent weighting of the CEA value indicator in its original petition.
-(Ibid.)
 Then in 2021, Petitioner requested a 35 percent weighting of the CEA value indicator based on the same arguments, with no explanation for the change.
-(Id. at p.
-8.)
-Now, in 2023, Petitioner requests a 75 percent weighting of the CEA value indicator based on the same arguments and presumptive risk analysis developed in 2020, without explanation for the change.
-(Ibid.)
+Now, in 2024, Petitioner requests a 75 percent weighting of the CEA value indicator based on the same arguments and presumptive risk analysis developed in 2020, without explanation for the change.
 Respondent concludes while Petitioner criticizes SAPD's reasoning, Petitioner has not provided a basis for the reconciliation of the value indicators it requests in this petition in an "analytical manner" that is based on a "reasoned and defensible opinion of verified market data".
-(Ibid, quoting Petition, p.
-10, citing AH 502, p.
+(AH 502, p.
 62.)